floreaflorin777/Techforgood_stable/README.md

 pip install -r requirements.txt
 ```

-4. Create a `.env` file based on the `.env.example` template and fill in your PythonAnywhere database credentials.
+4. Create a Firebase project and download service account credentials (see [Firebase Setup](docs/FIREBASE_SETUP.md)).

+5. Save the Firebase credentials as `firebase-credentials.json` in the project root or set the `FIREBASE_CREDENTIALS` environment variable.

-5. Initialize the database:
+6. Initialize the Firestore database with sample data:
 ```bash
 python init_db.py
 ```

-6. Configure your PythonAnywhere web app to use the WSGI file (wsgi.py) in this project.
+7. Configure your PythonAnywhere web app to use the WSGI file (wsgi.py) in this project.

 ### Local Development Setup